hasura/agentic-data-access-benchmark/README.md

 Current benchmarks face several critical limitations when applied to enterprise settings:

-#### Data Privacy Context

-Existing benchmarks predominantly focus on public knowledge While they incorporate retrieval and tool use, they fail to capture the unique challenges of private organizational data Enterprise environments typically involve sensitive, proprietary information
+1. Data Privacy Context: Existing benchmarks predominantly focus on public knowledge.
+While they incorporate retrieval and tool use, they fail to capture the unique challenges of private organizational data.
+Enterprise environments typically involve sensitive, proprietary information

-#### Data Source Complexity

-Traditional benchmarks evaluate performance on single sources or databases Enterprise data typically spans multiple systems and formats Integration challenges are often overlooked in current evaluations
+2. Data Source Complexity: Traditional benchmarks evaluate performance on single sources or databases.
+Enterprise data typically spans multiple systems and formats.
+Integration challenges are often overlooked in current evaluations

-#### Task Authenticity

-Most benchmarks rely on synthetic or academic tasks Even advanced datasets like GAIA fail to capture typical enterprise queries Real business questions often involve different complexity patterns
+3. Task Authenticity: Most benchmarks rely on synthetic or academic tasks.
+Even advanced datasets like GAIA fail to capture typical enterprise queries.
+Real business questions often involve different complexity patterns

-#### Data Dynamism

-Existing benchmarks typically use static datasets Enterprise systems must handle dynamic, continuously updating data sources Real-time data processing requirements are rarely addressed
+4. Data Dynamism: Existing benchmarks typically use static datasets.
+Enterprise systems must handle dynamic, continuously updating data sources.
+Real-time data processing requirements are rarely addressed

-#### Full system evaluation

-Although few benchmarks try to evaluate the complete task, many benchmarks are meant to evaluate a small component of the full system.
-Full system evaluation benchmarks don't exist for enterprise systems because the data organization is largely non-standard.

-#### Full System Evaluation
-While numerous benchmarks exist for evaluating individual components of AI systems, comprehensive end-to-end evaluation remains a challenge.
+5. Full System Evaluation: While numerous benchmarks exist for evaluating individual components of AI systems, comprehensive end-to-end evaluation remains a challenge.
 Most benchmarks focus on isolated capabilities like retrieval or reasoning, rather than assessing how these components work together in production environments.
 This challenge is particularly acute in enterprise settings, where data sprawl, heterogenous data storage, custom organization is very common

 These limitations underscore the need for new benchmark frameworks specifically designed to evaluate AI systems' effectiveness in enterprise contexts, with particular attention to real-world data complexity, privacy requirements, and task complexity.

 ### Related Technical Approaches and their Limitations